ietf-wg-cellar/matroska-specification/index_matroska.md

 Bit 0 is the most significant bit.

 Frames using references **SHOULD** be stored in "coding order".
-That means the references first and then the frames referencing them.
+That means the references first, and then the frames referencing them.
 A consequence is that timestamps might not be consecutive.
 But a frame with a past timestamp **MUST** reference a frame already known, otherwise it's considered bad/void.